Alcohol laws of Tennessee

 The alcohol laws of Tennessee are distinct in that they vary considerably by county.

 Local government jurisdictions (counties and municipalities) in Tennessee by default are dry and do not allow the sales of liquor or wine.
 These governments must amend the laws to allow for liquor-by-the-drink sales and retail package stores.
 In many cases, the county may be dry, but a municipality is wet.
 The sale of beer is not affected by a dry or wet designation.
 This list may not reflect recent changes.

 Dry counties

-In a dry county, the sale of alcohol and alcoholic beverages is prohibited or restricted - 1 out of Tennessee's 95 counties are completely dry.
-Moore County is more or less a dry county with an extremely specific carve-out permitting patrons at Jack Daniel's Distillery to sample and buy liquor on the premises.
+In a dry county, the sale of alcohol and alcoholic beverages is prohibited or restricted - 1 of Tennessee's 95 counties is completely dry and another is almost entirely dry with very specific exceptions.